teodoran/notes-app/README.md

 ## Step 4: Add deployment to cluster
 We're getting closer to a complete CI/CD setup.
 What remains is to tell the Kubernetes cluster we want to deploy to about our deployment manifests.
-In the cluster there is an operator that continously checks for the `cx-devops-101/k8s-infra` cluster for changes, so our goal at this point is to add a pull-request to that repository where we tell the operator about our application.
+In our cluster there is an operator that continously checks the `cx-devops-101/k8s-infra` repository for changes, so our goal at this point is to add a pull-request to that repository where we tell the operator about our application.

 Go to [cx-devops-101/k8s-infra](https://github.com/cx-devops-101/k8s-infra), fork it and continue with the instructions you find